Kompan15/Lidar-Scanner/README.md

 Resources:

 [TfMini Plus](https://cdn.sparkfun.com/assets/1/4/2/1/9/TFmini_Plus_A02_Product_Manual_EN.pdf)

 [raspberry documentation](https://pinout.xyz/#)

 [Libraries making it easier to work with GPIO pins](http://wiringpi.com/)

-I am working on raspberry, and the fun thing is that you can connect to it over Remote Desktop Connection which means you don't need to have separate screen to see its desktop.
+I am working on raspberry & M328P, and the fun thing is that you can connect to it over Remote Desktop Connection which means you don't need to have separate screen to see its desktop.